Performance-enhancing substance: History

 While the use of PEDs has expanded in recent times, the practice of using substances to improve performance has been around since the Ancient Olympic Games.
 In the Olympic Games of 668 BC, Charmis had consumed a diet consisting of dried figs which was thought, at the time, to be a significant factor in winning the 200-yard stade race.
 Ancient Greek athletes at the time also incorporated substances such as wine and brandy into their training routines.
-Stimulants derived from plants (e.g., Cola nitida, Bufotein, etc.) were used by the Roman gladiators to overcome injuries and fatigue.
+Stimulants derived from plants (e.g., Cola nitida, Bufotenin, etc.) were used by the Roman gladiators to overcome injuries and fatigue.

 In the late 19th century as modern medicine and pharmacology were developing, PEDs saw an increase in use.
 Supplements were now exclusively being used to enhance muscular work capacity.
 The main substances being used included alcoholic drinks, caffeine, and mixtures created by the athletic trainers (e.g., strychnine tablets made of cocaine and brandy).

 In the 20th century, testosterone was isolated and characterized by scientists.
 In 1941, the first record of synthesized testosterone use occurred when a horse was given testosterone which successfully improved its race performance.
 Sports trainers soon after began advocating for testosterone use.
 Images of bodybuilders with massive muscles began circulating which further perpetuated a desire among athletes to use testosterone.
 In 1967, the first prohibited substance list and anti-doping measures were implemented at the 1968 Olympics.

 In the 1980s, the main PEDs were cortisone and anabolic steroids.
 The United States Congress established the Anti-Drug Abuse Act of 1988 to criminalize the distribution and possession of non-medical anabolic steroids.
 In 1999, WADA was formed to address the escalating use of substances in sports, particularly after the 1998 doping scandal in cycling.